Dawson Garcia: National team career

 In 2019, Garcia helped the United States win its first gold medal at the FIBA 3x3 Under-18 World Cup in Ulaanbaatar, Mongolia.
 He accumulated 52 points, tying for the most points in the tournament.
 Garcia was named MVP of the event as well as the 2019 USA Basketball Men's 3x3 U18 National Championship.

+Professional career

+In the 2025 NBA draft, Garcia went undrafted.
+On June 27, 2025, Garcia signed an Exhibit-10 contract with the Detroit Pistons.